-North Cowichan's Municipal Hall is open in a limited capacity to receive 2020 property tax payments, as well as dog and business license payments.
-To protect staff and members of the public, there have been a few changes at Municipal Hall.
-Plexi-glass guards have been installed at the front counter, along with increased hand-sanitizer stations.
-To comply with physical distancing requirements, the number of persons allowed in the building at one time will be carefully regulated.
+North Cowichan's Municipal Hall is open in a limited capacity to receive property tax payments, and dog and business licence payments.
+To protect staff and members of the public, plexi-glass guards have been installed at the front counter, along with increased hand-sanitizer stations.
+To comply with physical distancing requirements, the number of persons allowed in the building at one time will be limited.

-Members of the public will now be required to wear a mask to enter all Municipal facilities.
+Members of the public are required to wear a mask to enter all Municipal facilities.
 Disposable masks will be provided for members of the public who do not have their own.
 Services can be denied if a patron refuses to wear a mask.

 Staff in the following departments are working diligently to respond to customer inquiries, please contact them directly for services in these areas:

-Both the Fuller Lake Arena and Cowichan Aquatic Centre are now open to the pubic.
-However, due to the latest Public Health Orders, select fitness classes at Fuller Lake Arena and the Cowichan Aquatic Centre have been suspended until further notice.
+Fuller Lake Arena and Cowichan Aquatic Centre are now open to the public.
+However, due to the latest Public Health Orders, group fitness classes at both facilities are suspended until further notice.
 For information on which aquatic, fitness, and skating programs and services are available, and to pre-register, visit: www.northcowichan.ca/recreation.